simonireilly/microteams/README.md

 >Find the git book version here: https://app.gitbook.com/s/PTLidBS6Vrblh1f6EYpk/

-Micro-teams is a repo that highlights the organizational structure benefits of using the aws-cdk to ship components or services, on top of shared infrastructure such as event streams.
+Micro-teams is a repo that highlights the organizational structure benefits of using the aws-cdk with GitHub OpenID Connect.

+It is designed around a tiered approach to AWS privileges, but with full transparency to the organisation, via the mono-repo.

 It also provides account level formatting functionality through the AWS CDK, to keep a single typescript tool chain and encourage cross team communication.

 - [Micro Teams](#micro-teams)
   - [Using Micro teams](#using-micro-teams)